Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 A Narrow Gate Entrance

 My driveway entrance was only 8 feet (2.5 m) wide, and this was always a tight squeeze for cars driving in, especially from the same side of the street where they had to make a sharp turn inwards.
 Inevitably, people occasionally scratched their side wings or bumped the gates in the process.
 Wide trucks were definitely a no no, meaning that I had to ask a neighbour's permission to use their gate entrance if large items needed to be delivered.
-So I decided to demolish one gate pier, 3 feet of the adjoining wall and build a new concrete one.
+So I decided to demolish one gate pillar, 3 feet of the adjoining wall and build a new concrete one.

 Why Build a Concrete Gate Pillar?

 Firstly my theory is that it would be more resilient to getting bumped by a car or truck (obviously not a heavy impact!).
-I've seen a couple of examples of brick piers that had to be rebuilt because the joints all got shifted on impact.
+I've seen a couple of examples of brick pillars (also called piers) that had to be rebuilt because the joints all got shifted on impact.
 Secondly a block pier would have needed a central RSJ to support the hinges for gates and also a bricklayer.
 My block laying experience is limited to building a fuel bunker once and I didn't want to experiment on something in a prominent location at the front of the house.
 This was an inexpensive method too, probably about £120 ($150) which covered all the materials and construction timber.
 Thirdly I have an old dashed wall with a semicircular capping.
 A decorative stone or brick pier wouldn't match it.

 This article is for informational purposes only.
 The information provided is to the best of my knowledge and provides tips and ideas for construction.
 Check that any work that you do satisfies building regulations/code before commencing.